russelljjarvis/teiili/docs/scripts/Tutorials.rst

                     'size': 16,
                     }

-We need to define to variables used to visualize the kernel:
+We need to define two variables used to visualize the kernel:

 .. code-block:: python